karenbennis/Xy/README.md

 ### Research questions
 - Can NLP be used to predict sentiment of Yelp reviews?
-- Can accuracy of NLP model be improved by using larger datasets?
+- Which machine learning model predicts Yelp sentiment with the highest accuracy?

 ### Resources
 - Technologies / Tools: Google Cloud Storage, Google Colaboratory, PostgreSQL, PgAdmin, Plotly-dash